metallb/metallb/website/content/release-notes/_index.md

 [Documentation for this release](https://metallb.universe.tf)

-Note that this is a bit of a "catchup" release, following a long period without releases.
-As such, it's more of a "misc. bag of stuff" than usual.

 Action required if updating from 0.7.x:

 - The `speaker` DaemonSet now specifies a toleration to run on